4dams/ArdentGirl/README.md

 2. Your Twitch OAuth token
 </br>
 The Riot API token can be retrieved at https://developer.riotgames.com/.</br>
-Your Twitch OAuth token can be found at https://twitchapps.com/tmi/, once you logged in with the account you want to use the bot on.</br>
+Your Twitch OAuth token can be found at https://twitchapps.com/tmi/.</br>
 </br>
 You will then have to fill in your Riot API token in line 6 and your Twitch username and OAuth token in line 21 and 22.
 </br>